dfroberg/dailybrief/WP-CLI-README.md

 * Pre-made styling templates.

 #### Steem / SteemPpress:
-Improvements planned specific to Steem & SteemPress integration;
+Improvements planned specific to Steem & Exxp integration;
 * A VERY high frequency version allowing for 4 posts a day splitting the day into 6 hour segments. (it will skip a segment if no articles has been produced or you have less than
   `wp dailbrief set article_treshold X` ) where X is an integer representing the number of articles that is considered to few to publish in it's own segment.
-* Create a brief for individual users posts and allow SteemPress to publish these to the individual steem accounts.
+* Create a brief for individual users posts and allow Exxp to publish these to the individual steem accounts.